 We have a baptism preparation afternoon for those interested in getting baptised themselves or in having their child baptised.
 The services are then held on the 2nd Sunday of the month at 12.30pm.

-Please contact our vicar Margaret for the date of the next preparation afternoon or come along to a Sunday morning service to speak to her.
+Please phone our vicar Margaret (0115 967 3805) for the date of the next preparation afternoon or come along to a Sunday morning service to speak to her or come along to the Vicar Surgery Evenings on 3rd Wednesday of every month from 6.00 pm to 7.30 pm.

 Top 10 facts about Christenings